sei-jed-10/Warmup-W01D03/README.md

 ---

-## Getting Started

-1. Navigate into the `student_examples` folder for today.

-2. Create a file called `morning_lab_solutions.js` .

 ## Directions
-Write loops, `if`, or `if, else` statements to complete the following questions.
-Some of the problems may require you to use a loop inside the conditional.
+Write  `if`, or `if, else` statements to complete the following questions.
+Some of the problems may require you to use a  conditional.
 Refer back to your class notes from today if you need help.

 ## Conceptual Questions